locessentials/eng401-business-english-us/unit5/week13/intl-business-doc-analysis-assignment.md

 **Your deliverable will consist of two parts:**
 1. A **1-2 page analysis** (one page preferred) explaining the document type
 2. **Example documents** (at least one per group member) attached to your analysis

+### Learning Objectives

+By completing this assignment, you will:
+- Identify and analyze specialized international business document types beyond those covered in class
+- Recognize standard structural elements and vocabulary used in professional business documentation
+- Understand how document format and content serve specific business purposes
+- Develop awareness of documentation practices relevant to your future professional work

+---

 ## Document Types You May Explore